Open-source AI model for UK camera trap species detection

 - varied UK habitats and deployment settings

-The raw training images are not released, because many were provided under partner-specific data agreements that pre-date this open model release.
+The raw training images are not released, because many were provided under partner-specific data agreements that pre-date these open model releases.

 Training setup